huggingface/tokenizers/bindings/python/README.md

 from tokenizers import Padding, Tokenizer

 tokenizer = Tokenizer.from_file("tokenizer.json")
+# Or the `tokenizer.json` of a model repo on the Hub. `huggingface_hub` downloads and caches it,
+# with the same cache, login token and offline switch as transformers.
+tokenizer = Tokenizer.from_pretrained("openai-community/gpt2", revision="main")

 encoding = tokenizer.encode("Hello there, how are you?") encoding.ids             # [101, 7592, 2045, 1010, 2129, 2024, 2017, 1029, 102]